FreeCAD/FreeCAD-documentation/wiki/Frequently_asked_questions.md

 Please refer to the page [FreeCAD Howto Import Export](FreeCAD_Howto_Import_Export.md).
 Maybe your questions are already answered there.

+### What are the features that FreeCAD currently does not support and how to overcome those limitations?

+Please refer to the page [Missing features](Missing_features.md) where a list of missing features with workarounds is available.

 ## Working with Part geometry

 ### How do I extrude stuff into solids?
 I don\'t get the right result